chelseanelson/final-project-2-chelseanelson/README.md

 # Final Project Repository

 Welcome to my final project repository!
-This project focuses
+This project focuses on addressing the prediction problem of

 ## Project Structure